 The student seeking to pursue a career as a practicing artist/designer should choose a plan of study in one of the following three professionally oriented emphasis areas of the visual arts, which lead to the professionally oriented BFA degree in art:

 Art and Design Admissions Policy Program

 High school graduates and transfer students who have been admitted into the university and who wish to major in an area within the Department of Art and Design must first successfully complete the foundations program.
 The requirements for the foundations program are:

 - the completion of 15 hours of general education requirements, including three hours in English, three hours in history and three hours in mathematics;

-The Foundations Review Process is determined by the area of study faculty.
+The Foundations Review Process is determined by faculty in the area of study.

 Students in the graphic design emphasis are allowed provisional entrance into the graphic design emphasis area at the beginning of their second year after successfully completing the foundation course sequence.
 The graphic design area coordinator, along with the area faculty Review Committee, will review each student's course performance at the conclusion of the provisional year, or after completing the designated required courses .
 Additional requirements include a 2.5 GPA in the emphasis area.
 A grade of D will not be acceptable.
 Those students not meeting the above course requirements will not be allowed to continue in the graphic design emphasis area.

 Drawing and Painting